Prayer Time in Calgary, Canada

 How Our System Figures Out Prayer Times

-We use a smart way to figure out when it’s time to pray by looking at where the sun is in the sky.
-Our system checks where you are on Earth using coordinates—like a map’s latitude and longitude—and how high you are above sea level.
-This informations know exactly when the sun rises, sets, and moves to different spots.
-That way, we can tell you the right times for the five daily prayers: Fajr, Dhuhr, Asr, Maghrib, and Isha.
+We use use time smart worship by going out when it’s time for worship by looking at where the sun is in the sky.
+Our system checks where you are on Earth using coordinates like a map’s latitude and longitude and information known as “above sea level.”
+This information knows exactly when the sun rises, sets, and moves to different spots.
+That way, we can tell you the right times for today’s prayer times in Calgary of five daily prayers: Fajr, Dhuhr, Asr, Maghrib, and Isha.

 Using Sun and Moon Information